 As landlords, we no longer had any pricing power on our rent.
 To make matters worse, we missed the refinancing window to lower our monthly mortgage payments.
 So if you’re ever thinking about becoming an accidental landlord, it’s best to refinance your home while you’re still living in it.
 Or you have to have at least a 20 percent equity stake in it because the bank now considers it an investment property if you don’t live there.

 To say that my wife and I learned the hard way about being landlords is an understatement.
-For more than a year now, we’ve routinely had a negative monthly cash flow of over $150 on our rent income.
+For more than a year now, we’ve routinely had a negative monthly cash flow of over $150 on our rental income.
 It’s not enough to cover our mortgage payments.
 We’ve basically been subsidizing our tenants’ rent each month.

 I guess it’s true what they say about major purchases: The way to make the most money isn’t when you sell the property.
 The profit comes when you save money making the purchase.
 The same was true for us.
 Because we didn’t refinance or seriously consider all the costs of becoming a landlord, we pay for it every month.
 It’s a death by a thousand cuts.